-The m3ter platform supports two authentication methods:
+The m3ter platform supports several authentication methods:

 Username/Password authentication.
 This method is used for log in to the m3ter Console.

 Service authentication using a Bearer Token for API calls.
 This method is used for programmatic access via API calls.

 m3ter Single Sign-On.
 This method allows users with federated identities in different Identity Providers (IdPs) to sign into m3ter.

 These authentication methods allow different types of user to access to the m3ter platform:

 Users represent the people you want to grant access to your Organization in m3ter.
 Authentication by Users can be performed:

 With Username/Password login credentials to authenticate and gain access to the Console.

 Service Users represent the automated processes you want to grant access to your Organization.
 Service Users will use service authentication to gain access to the m3ter platform.

 Tip: More on User Types?
 For more details on the types of user supported in m3ter, see Managing your Users.